SYSTRAN/faster-whisper/README.md

 ## Community integrations

-Here is a non exhaustive list of open-source projects using *faster-whisper*.
+Here is a non exhaustive list of open-source projects using faster-whisper.
 Feel free to add your project to the list!

-* [whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2) is a command line client based on `faster-whisper` and compatible with the original client from openai/whisper.
+* [whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2) is a command line client based on faster-whisper and compatible with the original client from openai/whisper.

-* [whisper-diarize](https://github.com/MahmoudAshraf97/whisper-diarization) is a speaker diarization tool that is based on `faster-whisper` and nvidia nemo.
+* [whisper-diarize](https://github.com/MahmoudAshraf97/whisper-diarization) is a speaker diarization tool that is based on faster-whisper and NVIDIA NeMo.

-* [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) contains the portable ready to run binaries of `faster-whisper` for Windows.
+* [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) contains the portable ready to run binaries of faster-whisper for Windows.

 ## Model conversion